gentcys/gentcys.github.io/_pages/about.md

 ---
-layout: page
+layout: default
 title: About Me
+permalink: /about/
+author_profile: false
 ---
 ## Summary

 I'm Gentry Chen.
-Currently I am a full stack web developer with 2+ years of experience.
+Currently I am a full stack web developer with 5+ years of experience.
 I have an insatiable curiosity for AI - particularly deep learning - applications and their potential to change the technology landscape.

 ## Skills